 McKinley holds a bachelor of mathematics degree in computer science from the University of Waterloo.

 Kevin Smyth directs all aspects of Kaleidescape's manufacturing and repair operations.
 Prior to joining Kaleidescape, Kevin successfully led the development and scaling of the manufacturing and repair organization at Gigamon supporting aggressive growth and enabling a successful IPO.
-Kevin has over thirty-three years of experience leading high tech manufacturing organizations in large multinational and start-up companies including Gigamon, Nortel Networks, Tasman Networks, Quantum, Unisys, and ROLM.
+Kevin has over thirty-two years of experience leading high tech manufacturing organizations in large multinational and start-up companies including Gigamon, Nortel Networks, Tasman Networks, Quantum, Unisys, and ROLM.
 His responsibilities included leading the integration of mergers and acquisitions, new product introduction, supply chain development, global contract manufacturer and supplier management, quality programs, and cost reductions.

 Kevin brings expertise in business systems and processes to enable predictable supply of quality products to diverse customers.